AuthiQ/ArkData/README.md

 The core mechanics are based on <a href="http://steamcommunity.com/app/346110/discussions/0/594821545173979380/">Player & Tribe Viewer</a> made by <a href="http://steamcommunity.com/id/cssjunky">[xU] .$pIrit</a>
 we wanted to make the mechanics more easily implementable into other components.

+<h4>NOTE: This implementation is deprecated and most likely won't work with your version of the server.</h4>

 <h3>How to use it</h3>

 ArkData is very easy to use: